Skip to content

 The Week-by-Week Version

-A 3 to 5 week MVP is not a compressed full product.
-It is a build where the risky decisions are made before kickoff and the first release is narrow enough to test quickly.
+A 3 to 5 week MVP works when the risky decisions are made before kickoff and the first release is narrow enough to test quickly.

 PhaseWhat happensDecision needed